-The Centers for Medicare and Medicaid Services (CMS) recently announced STAR rating measures for 2019, with improvements in clinical quality as the focus of patient care.
+The Centers for Medicare and Medicaid Services (CMS) recently announced STAR rating measures , with improvements in clinical quality as the focus of patient care.
 Success in 2019 is going to be highly dependent on pharmacies knowing the quality metrics that require continued focus to drive 5-star thresholds.
-As your partner in excellence, the clinical team at Pharmacy First has identified key quality metrics for 2019 and is here to support pharmacies in their clinical success.
+As your partner in excellence, the clinical team at Pharmacy First has identified key quality metrics and is here to support pharmacies in their clinical success.

 Continued Focus on Adherence

 The healthcare community understands the value of patient adherence on clinical outcomes and overall healthcare spend.
 Adherence continues to be at the forefront of clinical quality metrics, with the majority of 5-star adherence cut offs increasing in 2019.
 In order to be a top performer, plans must achieve adherence scores ranging from 85-89% for diabetes, hypertension, and cholesterol medications.

 Maintaining patient adherence requires a multifaceted approach that begins with visibility to pharmacy performance data.
 Engaging EQuIPP on a weekly basis allows pharmacies to proactively monitor any late to fill patients and quickly act upon any outliers.
 When discussing adherence with patients, Pharmacy First recommends utilizing motivational interviewing with patients to understand barriers to care, and mediation synchronization and adherence packaging solutions to maximize patient success.

 Comprehensive Medication Review (CMR) Completion